poroia/ecs171-group10/README.md

 ## Sprint 1: May 8 - May 13
 Tasks:
 - Project and environment setup: May 9
-- Prototyping: May 13
+- Website prototyping: May 13
 - Design of heatmap: May 13
+- Plots of Symptoms Model

 ## Sprint 2: May 13 - 20
 Tasks:
-- Facial Model: May 21
+- Facial Model: May 20
-- Sympton Model: May 21
+- Symptoms Model: May 20
-- Death Model: May 21
+- Deaths Model: May 20

 ## Methods:
 - Facial Recognation: Convolutional Neural Network
+- Symptoms Model: Linear Regression
+- Deaths Mode: Logistics Regression

 ## Contribution